rklymentiev/py-for-neuro/slides/chapter1_04_collections.md

 3
 ```

-Notes: You might also heard terms "method" and "function" and most of the times they could be used interchangeably.
+Notes: You heard terms "method" and "function" already and most of the times they were be used interchangeably.
 Confusing, isn't it?
 Think of methods as a function, that could be applied only for specific data type.
-Whereas function `len()` can be applied on strings, lists and many other objects.
+Whereas function `len()` for example can be applied on strings, lists and many other objects.
 We call function by `function(object)` and method by `object.method()`.

 On this slide you can see some of the methods, that are unique for the lists.
 It's important to note that all of these methods change the initial string.
 You can see how the string changes in comment lines.

-If you do some code this like you will end up with `NoneType` object:
+If you run a code like this one, you will end up with `NoneType` object:

 ```python
 l = [1,2,3]